Changes to the Statistics Act

 In addition, the Chief Statistician, directors of gazetted RSUs and Chairman of NSC were empowered to compound offences committed by persons to whom requisitions had been issued.

 The Statistics Act, 1973 was in force until 1990 when the following amendments were introduced in response to the cumulative changes in circumstances and latest developments in statistical collection and co-ordination:

 The Chief Statistician is designated as the National Statistical Co-ordinator;

-or information obtained from certain specified acts in the Third Schedule of the
+information obtained from certain specified acts in the Third Schedule of the Statistics Act.

 Enhancing Statistical Processes through Technological Innovation